brimdata/zync/README.md

 ```
 zync etl demo/invoices.yaml
 ```
-> `zync` uses an anti-join between the completion records in the output pool
+> `zync` uses an anti join between the completion records in the output pool
 > and the input records to remove from the input all records that have already
 > been processed.